 I recently started coloring my hair again after finding Naturcolor, a much more natural version of home hair coloring kits.
 It covered my grays and left me with more vibrance, without forcing me to absorb ammonia and other harmful chemicals.

 Many of us visit the salons for mani-pedi treatments from time-to-time.
 That seems to be a go-to way for moms to feel at least somewhat polished, even when they don’t really feel up to much.
 Besides that, it lasts a lot longer than a makeup application or blowout.

 The problem with that is the amount of chemicals that get inhaled and absorbed in the process.
 What if you instead opted for one of the many toluene-free polishes now available for home application?
-I love the Karma brand!
+I love the Sophi brand, which can be purchased at ThriveMarket.com!
 Or you could look up which salons in your area offer safer versions of the standard pedicure.

 The production of “fast fashion” involves so many chemicals that we don’t often think about when we head out to the mall on a whim.
 The thing is, moms don’t have to bring all those chemicals into their homes in order to look cute.
 There are now many eco-friendly fashion lines to choose from.
 Here are 35 of them of varying price ranges to get you started.

 Do you prefer to buy used clothing in order to save money?
 Well that act is more toxin-free, in and of itself.
 And there are so many convenient online options for shopping secondhand nowadays.

 There are many factors that affect our beauty all-around.
 Incorporating regular exercise and supporting mental health, are some of those.